 There are a variety of ways by which you can assess your business’ overall financial health and success.
 By utilising data analytics and performing variance analysis, you may become aware of business practices or decisions that need to be amended.
 But, many times, most businesses have a hard time conducting variance analysis because data is in many places, running analytics hasn’t yet been optimised to glean useful insights, and manipulating the data takes too much time.

-We’ll outline what variance analysis means, how you can carry it out smarter.
-Hence, it is more useful and how automation tools can help perform the work for you so that you can use variance analysis to a more significant advantage.
+We’ll outline what variance analysis means, the ways in which you can carry it out smarter so it is more useful and how automation tools can help perform the work for you so that you can use variance analysis to a greater advantage.

 Variance analysis is a method of assessing the difference between estimated budgets and actual numbers.
 It’s a quantitative method that helps to maintain better control over a business.
 When using variance analysis, one best practice is to review variances on a trend line so that you can readily pinpoint any dramatic shifts.
 Once you find anything that is suspect, variance analysis can help you to investigate the reason behind the big difference in what’s planned and what happened financially.

 During a reporting period, you can sum all variances to see if your business is over or under-performing.
 When you notice a significant shift in the variance trend line, then you can become aware of dysfunction and work to resolve it.
 But, where do you begin and how can you pinpoint what’s causing the variance?
 This is where automation can help to assess the data points and highlight the issues.